-Both grounds are rock hard and both grounds are ice cold.
+Both grounds are rock hard, and both floors are ice cold.

-A few years ago a friend told me about the deep litter method.
-I had never heard of it before but after talking to her I knew this was the solution I was looking for.
+A few years ago, a friend and fellow goat owner herself told me about the deep litter method.
+I had never heard of it before, but after talking to her, I knew this was the solution I was looking for.

 What is the deep litter method?